Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Outline of this paper

 Last but not least, to avoid confusion, we would like to give moral or formal remarks on our projects.
-Firstly, the non-variety compactifications of moduli spaces we discuss in this paper and the previous series \cite{TGC.I, TGC.II} is \textit{different} spaces from what we expect in the framework of K-moduli (cf., e.g., \cite[\S3]{Od12}), on the collapsing locus or the strictly (semi-)log-canonical locus.
+Firstly, the set of non-variety compactifications of moduli spaces we discuss in this monograph and the previous series \cite{TGC.I, TGC.II} is \textit{different} from what we expect in the framework of K-moduli (cf., e.g., \cite[\S3]{Od12}), at the collapsing locus or the locus in the K-moduli where strictly (semi-)log-canonical varieties are parametrized.
 Indeed, even for the simplest $M_g$ case, the K-moduli is nothing but the Deligne-Mumford compactification which is a normal projective variety as shown in \cite{Od0, Od2} and different from our \cite{TGC.I}.

-For polarized K3 surfaces case, the algebro-geometrically meaningful projective compactifications of the moduli spaces $\mathcal{F}_{2d}$ has been, as a full generality, a classical open problem which had some partial progress such as \cite{Shah, Shah2, Laza2, AleTho, LO}.
-Our compactification theory in \S\ref{F2d.sec} gives a geometrically meaningful compactification although \textit{not} in the category of varieties.
+For polarized K3 surfaces case, the algebro-geometrically meaningful projective compactifications of the moduli spaces $\mathcal{F}_{2d}$ has been, as a full generality, a classical open problem which had some partial progress such as \cite{Shah, Shah2, Laza2, LO} and \cite{AET} which recently appeared after the appearance of our work.
+Our compactification theory in Chapter~\ref{F2d.sec} gives a geometrically meaningful compactification although \textit{not} in the category of varieties.